demoive/skypecon/README.md

 # Skypecon

-A library that enabling the [Skypecon](http://demoive.github.io/skypecon) catalog site which showcases all the Skype icons in their full, native quality.
-It makes their usage web-friendly leveraging all the webby things we love like CSS for animations, retina support, etc.
+A library enabling the [Skypecon](http://demoive.github.io/skypecon) catalog site to showcase all the Skype icons in their full, native quality.
+The usage is web-friendly and leverages all the webby things we love like CSS for animations, retina support, etc.

 <!--
 ## Roadmap